caiyuanhao1998/MST-plus-plus/README.md

 # MST++
-This is the pytorch implementation of "MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction", **which won the First place in NTIRE 2022 Spectral Reconstruction Challenge and has been accepted by CVPRW 2022**.
+This is the implementation of "MST++: Multi-stage Spectral-wise Transformer for Efficient Spectral Reconstruction" (CVPRW 2022), **which won the First place in NTIRE 2022 Spectral Reconstruction Challenge**.

 Our MST++ is mainly based on our work [MST](https://github.com/caiyuanhao1998/MST), which is accepted by CVPR 2022.